Garlic Scape Butter (Garlic Scape Compound Butter Recipe)

 5. Using a paddle attachment, run the mixer on low to fully integrate the scapes and herbs.

-6. If you’re using unsalted butter, add a sprinkle of salt while the butter is mixing.
+6. If you’re using unsalted butter, add 1/2 tsp sea salt while the butter is mixing.
 If you’re using salted butter, skip this step.

 7. Once the butter is fully mixed, place it on a wax paper or parchment.
 Carefully tuck the edge closest to you over the log.
 Roll the log of butter up until you’ve used the whole sheet of parchment paper.
 Twist the ends of the roll of butter like candy.
 Follow this step again with the remaining butter.

-8. Allow to cool in the fridge.
+8. Allow to firm up in the fridge.
 Eat fresh within a week or store in the freezer in an airtight container like a freezer bag for 6 months or longer.

 Storing